Overview of Colorado Retirement Tax Friendliness

 Is Social Security taxable in Colorado?

 Yes, but only above a certain level.
-Colorado offers a retirement income deduction of $20,000 annually for persons age 55-64 and $24,000 annually for persons age 65 and up.
+Colorado offers a retirement income deduction of $20,000 annually for persons age 55 to 64 and $24,000 annually for persons age 65 and up.
 For married couples, each person can claim the deduction.
-That deduction applies to Social Security, so someone with Social Security income of $17,000, which is close to the average for U.S. households, would not need to pay income taxes on that amount.
+It applies to Social Security, so someone with Social Security income of $18,000, which is close to the average for U.S. households, would not need to pay income taxes on that amount.

 Are other forms of retirement income taxable in Colorado?